Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 [Reference](https://www.guru99.com/python-lambda-function.html)

+**Explanation:**

-**Explanation:** `the lambda notation is basically an anonymous function that can take any number of arguments with only single expression (i.e, cannot be overloaded).
+> The lambda notation is basically an anonymous function that can take any number of arguments with only single expression (i.e, cannot be overloaded).
 It has been introducted in other programming languages, such as C++ and Java.
-The lambda notation allows programmers to "bypass" function declaration.`
+The lambda notation allows programmers to "bypass" function declaration.

 #### Q68.
 What is the primary difference between lists and tuples?

-- [ ] You can access a specifc element in a list by indexing to its position, but you cannot access a specific element in a tuple unless you iterate through the tuple
+- [ ] You can access a specific element in a list by indexing to its position, but you cannot access a specific element in a tuple unless you iterate through the tuple
 - [x] Lists are mutable, meaning you can change the data that is inside them at any time.
 Tuples are immutable, meaning you cannot change the data that is inside them once you have created the tuple.
 - [ ] Lists are immutable, meaning you cannot change the data that is inside them once you have created the list.
 Tuples are mutable, meaning you can change the data that is inside them at any time.
 - [ ] Lists can hold several data types inside them at once, but tuples can only hold the same data type if multiple elements are present.